 Air Drops: Paratroop units can actually be dropped by friendly transport aircraft on enemy controlled hexes via the AG strike procedure at this time.
-Assume transports have a nominal AG score of 1 for this purpose and make the "strike" to place the airborne unit.
-That includes rolling a strike - which will inflict no hits - to see if anti-aircraft fire from AMD damages the transport per 5.83.
+Assume transports have a nominal AG score of 1 for this purpose and that the "strike" (to place the airborne unit) automatically succeeds.
 The usual transport capacity rule (6.14) applies to such drops.
 But, those drops occur now, during an air sea engagement, and use the AG strike procedure to deliver the paratroops to their target.
 Any hits on the aircraft from earlier AA-strikes could also necessitate the destruction of paratroop steps for lack of transport steps to carry them.
 Said airborne unit cannot be dropped in an all-water hex and must conduct a CA strike against enemy units in its hex this turn.